GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: The GUIDE Framework

-While any reinforcement learning algorithm can be used to learn the optimal policy \( \pi^*(a|\tilde{s}) \), we adopt the Soft Actor-Critic (SAC) algorithm \cite{3l} due to its sample efficiency and robustness.
-Our adapted version, referred to as \emph{GUIDEd SAC}, integrates TSUMs by conditioning the policy and value functions on the augmented state \( \tilde{s} \).

-In the SAC framework, the objective is to maximize the expected cumulative reward augmented by an entropy term, which encourages exploration:
+While any RL algorithm can be used to learn the optimal policy, we adopt the Soft Actor-Critic (SAC) algorithm \cite{3l} due to its sample efficiency and robustness.
+Our adapted version, referred to as \emph{GUIDEd SAC}, conditions the policy and value function on the augmented state \( \tilde{s} \).
+In SAC framework, the objective is to maximize the expected cumulative reward augmented by an entropy term: